NydiaGuo/clicky-game-1/README.md

 4. If the user clicks on an image they're already clicked on in the current round, their Correct Guesses score is reset to 0.

-5. The application keeps track of the users Best Score.
+5. The application keeps track of the users Best Score, and updates it when the user achieves a new Best.

 - - -